owenizedd/bum/README.md

 Introducing Bum, a bun version manager.
 Built in Rust from scratch.
-There are many improvement, but I can say it's really fast to use!
+There are many future improvements, but I can say it's really fast to use!

 Bum initial version is released!
 You can see the [releases page](https://github.com/owenizedd/bum/releases)